 But the initial investment is nowhere near enough to turn a profit.
 And as increasing numbers of consultants lost money, LuLaRoe developed a reputation for having the highest MLM failure rate among network marketing organizations.

 The company is currently facing lawsuits to the tune of hundreds of millions of dollars in damages from suppliers and consultants.

 9. 88% of Arbonne distributors in the UK made no network marketing income in 2018.

 (Talented Ladies Club)

-Out of their 21,000 independent consultants in the UK, Arbonne only showed income for 12% of them, i.e., for those who actually made some money during 2018.
-Moreover, only 5% made more than $60 over the entire year.
+Out of their 21,000 independent consultants in the UK, Arbonne only showed income for 12% of them, i.e., those who actually made some money during 2018.
+Moreover, only 5% earned more than $60 over the entire year.

 Finally, only 0.4% of the contractors made more than the minimum wage at the time.
 This means a minimum-wage position is highly likely to net you more than a network marketing salary in the UK.

 10. People who work part-time or full-time on their direct selling business make an average of $5,176 in sales annually.